lhapaipai/symfony-vite-dev/README.md

 git clone https://github.com/lhapaipai/symfony-vite-dev.git
 cd symfony-vite-dev

-## Install vite-bundle/vite-plugin-symfony dependencies
+# Install vite-bundle/vite-plugin-symfony dependencies
 make install

+# if you want to test the features in a playground
+# - "basic" is the principal playground
+# - "stimulus-basic" is for the core feature of stimulus
+# - "stimulus" is for Symfony UX
+# - other playgrounds are for specific use cases

+cd playground/<your-playground>
+symfony composer install

-## Install playgrounds (npm i/composer i for each of them)
+# if you want to install all the playgrounds in one time (for each of them)
+# - composer install
+# - pnpm run build
 make install-playgrounds
 ```

-Note: If you want to install without makefile, first install composer dependencies of `.` and `./playground/stimulus` projects because the `./vendor` and `./playground/stimulus/vendor` directories contain npm dependencies needed for `pnpm install` which is recursive.

 ## Execution